 Takeaway: As agents, we know that open houses don’t sell houses.
 But what they do, and still do well, is provide face-to-face interaction with people in your farming area.
 Sure, there may be a buyer or two who shows up unrepresented that you can make a connection with.
 But don’t be too pushy.
 Have a solid strategy for building relationships with everyone who comes to your open house.
 You never know when you’re talking to a future seller.

-The Open House Checklist Top Agents Use for a Stress-free Day (PDF)
+The #1 Open House Checklist Top Agents Use to Get Amazing Results

 Paid Lead Generation